eleetyson/mimeme/README.md

 This simple, single-page app is a searchable index of popular memes and the unusual stories behind them.
 You can see it at <> and watch a quick demo of it [here]().

 #### Credit
-On the backend, Mimeme uses a Rails API connected to a Postgres database.
-I built the frontend with JavaScript and Bootstrap.
-Though all API calls are made via asynchronous fetch requests, the search feature
+On the backend, Mimeme is a Rails API with a Postgres database.
+The frontend is written in JavaScript and Bootstrap.
+Though all API calls are made via asynchronous fetch requests, I used [MiniSearch](https://github.com/lucaong/minisearch) to implement a client-side search feature.
+Huge shoutout to Luca Ongaro for his comprehensive documentation and ongoing maintenance of MiniSearch.